aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/txt-to-xlsx/_index.md

 ---
-title: Convert TXT to XLSX using Android
+title: Aspose.Cells Cloud - Convert TXT to XLSX on Android
-description: Utilizing the Aspose.Cells Cloud SDK for Android to convert a TXT format file to a XLSX format file.
+description: Use Aspose.Cells Cloud Android SDK to quickly convert TXT files to XLSX spreadsheets.
+Integrate the Conversion API into your Android app today and get high‑quality Excel output.
 kwords: Excel, Convert TXT to XLSX, REST, Android
 howto: How to convert TXT to XLSX using Aspose.Cells Cloud Android library.
 ---